mhinze/le_nlog/README.md

 Create a config file called NLog.config in your project with the following

-or you can download it from github at (TBD) :
+or you can download it from github at : https://github.com/logentries/le_nlog/blob/master/NLog.config

 	﻿<?xml version="1.0"?>
 	<nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"